 PCB with Blue Traces

 You must understand how to calculate layer stack and trace width.
 The results from these calculations will give you the essential impedance values.
-Wrong impedance values will adversely affect your signal and lead to data corruption.

 Loop Area Minimization

 High-speed signals are pretty susceptible to EMI/EMC problems.
 But, you can reduce the impact of these problems by following simple basic rules.
-These rules include reducing loop areas, using continuous ground planes and many stitching vias, and optimizing trace return paths.

 High-Speed Routing Skills

 There are many things to consider when routing high-speed traces.
 First, you must know how to cut ground planes and keep traces short.
-You must also shield your traces from interference and space digital lines to avoid crosstalk.

 Use Advanced Design Software

-Designing high-speed PCBs require many complex features from your CAD software.
-And you need the necessary skill to handle these features.
-That way, you can avoid designing terrible high-speed schematics.
+Designing high-speed PCBs requires many complex features from your CAD software.
+And you need the necessary skills to handle these features.

 High-Speed PCB vs. High-Frequency PCB